yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >       {: .comment}
 {: .hands_on}

-As you can see in the output on the right, you have succesfully created primers for further amplification of your viral sequences.
+Now you have successfully created primers for further amplification of your viral sequences.

 Once again, we have prepared some questions for you to verify your results and deepen your understanding of the output: